comicallybad/ComicallyBot/ReadMe.md

 ________________________________________________________________________________
 To clone and use ComicallyBot2.0 you will have to do a few things:
 1. Install mongodb and compass for mongodb (needed for database storage)
-2. Create a .env file with a "TOKEN" for a discord token and "FORTNITE" for a fortnite API key
+2. Create a .env file with a "TOKEN" for a discord token, "FORTNITE" for a fortnite API key, and "STEAM" for steam API key
 3. npm install
 4. node .
 5. Commands will default to disabled, so in discord use _toggle, _togglecat, or _toggleall to toggle commands/categories.
 Use _help {command} for more information